teusH/MySense/PyCom/README.LoPy.md

 ### LoRa port usage
 The LoRa connect routine supports to open more ports as the default LoRa port 2.
 Use the argument: `ports=3` to open 3 ports.
 The LoRa send routine supports an argument to discriminate to which port to send the payload.
 Currently ports used by MySense:
-* port 2 (default) to send measurement data: PM2.5, PM10, temp, humidity, pressure
+* port 2 (default) to send measurement data: PM2.5, PM10, temp, humidity, pressure, unix timestamp, etc.
-* port 3 sensor kit information: used sensors and location (GPS)
+* port 3 to send meta data as which sensors and location if available.
-* port 4 measurement data: PM1, PM2.5,PM10, temp, humidity, pressure, air quality index

 The LoRa implementation supports to collect data sent to the sensor kit.
 Define the argument `callback=commandRoutine` on the connect initialisation.
 The callback rooutin on reception of data on any LoRa port will be called as: `commandRoutine(port,receieved_data)`.
 See lora_test.py for examples.